Mint chocolate new york baked cheesecake… where do I start? My favourite style of cheesecake has always been the new york baked cheesecake.

 Maybe that’s a little bit harsh, but surely you’ve got enough time to make this Mint chocolate new york baked cheesecake.
 TRUST ME!
 You won’t regret this decision.
 My classic new york baked cheesecake is also one to look out for, and in my opinion probably tastes better, especially if you’re not a fan of sweet mint, and you’d rather leave that one to brushing your teeth…

-So why is natvia on the list as the sweetener involved in this cake?
-Well, because it’s readily available here in Australia.
+So why is erythritol on the list as the sweetener involved in this cake?
+Well, because it’s readily available in the US, but Natvia is more available here in Australia.
 If I didn’t think that it was good, I wouldn’t’ use it.
 I’m not affiliated with them in any way.
 Full disclosure, I do provide amazon affiliate links here on my website.
 However, I hardly sell any through Amazon because Erythritol is much more readily available.
 And YES! you can substitute the erythritol for the natvia no problems.
 They are basically the same thing, just Erythritol is expensive here in Australia, and that’s why I don’t use it.

 What About Stevia?